andyatkinson/andyatkinson.github.io/_posts/2023-11-16-kelvin-andrew-postgresql-rails-performance.md

 In recent releases, Ruby on Rails expanded it's support for working with *Multiple Databases*.
 When an application expands beyond a single PostgreSQL instance, Rails applications can take advantage of things like *read and write splitting* and *horizontal sharding* by using many instances, all connected and configure to their Rails app.
 Check out [Multiple Databases with Active Record](https://guides.rubyonrails.org/active_record_multiple_databases.html) to learn more.

 Active Record continues to fill out it's native support for advanced database capabilities.
 Common Table Expressions (CTE) and Composite Primary Keys (CPK) were recently added.
-While they're not new or performance related, support in the framework reflects the importance of these capabilities that are used by large organizations with complex databases and queries.
-With native support, those organizations can now leverage native Active Record framework support.
+While they're not new or performance related, support in the framework reflects the importance of these capabilities at large organizations, or apps with complex databases or queries.

 ## Wrap Up